discordjs/guide/guide/additional-features/cooldowns.md

 }
 ```

-You check if the `cooldowns` Collection already has an entry for the command being used right now.
-If this is not the case, add a new entry, where the value is initialized as an empty Collection.
-Next, 3 variables are created:
+You check if the `cooldowns` Collection already has an entry for the command being used.
+If this is not the case, you can add a new entry, where the value is initialized as an empty Collection.
+Next, create the following variables:

 1. `now`: The current timestamp.
 2. `timestamps`: A reference to the Collection of user's id and timestamp key/value pairs for the triggered command.